fDynamoSystems/jotter-app/docs/Ideas.md

   - Fuse.js already does compute matches indices natively, went with custom implementation due weird mapping issues when trying to implement it first time around.
   - We can also use the sortfn in the options instead of using our own sort after the fuse.js query.
 - Markdown display for search results
-  - Maybe can look into reusing easyMDE but somehow locking editing from search window?
   - Also limit search result height not word count
 - Sort chunks within result displays
 - When a result item is clicked in search results, highlight queries in editing and also scroll to that particular chunk